Bill Lenkaitis

-William Edward Lenkaitis (June 30, 1946 – August 27, 2016) was an American professional football player.
-He was a center and guard who played fourteen professional seasons.
-He played with the American Football League's San Diego Chargers in 1968 and 1969, and with the National Football League's San Diego Chargers in 1970.
-He then spent eleven seasons (1971–1981) with the NFL's New England Patriots.
+William Edward Lenkaitis (June 30, 1946 – August 27, 2016) was an American professional football player who was a center and guard for 14 seasons in the American Football League (AFL) and National Football League (NFL).
+He played college football for the Penn State Nittany Lions.
+Lenkaitis played in the AFL with San Diego Chargers in 1968 and 1969, and spent a season with them in the NFL in 1970.
+He then played 11 seasons (1971–1981) with the NFL's New England Patriots.
 He was a member of the New England Patriots 1970s All-Decade Team.

 Lenkaitis attended Penn State University, and subsequently earned his dental degree in the offseason from the University of Tennessee.
 He was the Patriots' dentist for many years, both when he was playing and beyond.
 At the time he was the only practicing dentist in the league.

 Lenkaitis died of brain cancer in 2016 and later diagnosed with chronic traumatic encephalopathy after death.
+He is one of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.